ecadlabs/taquito/docs/v7_breaking_changes.md

 ---

 :::warning Breaking changes
-With this major number update, we decided to refract some parts of the Taquito code.
+With this major number update, we decided to refactor or change some parts of the Taquito API.
 Please note that the migration to version 7 introduces breaking changes.
 :::

-Each breaking change is exposed on this page with:
+Each breaking change is explained on this page with:
 - the reasons that motivated it,
 - code examples that show what needs to be changed on your code (how it was in prior versions versus how it needs to be using v7), and
 - potential errors you might get when updating to v7 without making the fixes.